godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

 Next we check to see if ``shift_weapon_positive`` or ``shift_weapon_negative`` is pressed.
 If one of them are, we add/subtract ``1`` from
 ``weapon_change_number``.

-Because we may have shifted ``weapon_change_number`` outside of the number of weapons we have, we clamp it so it cannot exceed the maximum number of weapons we have and has to be ``0`` or more.
+Because the player may have shifted ``weapon_change_number`` outside of the number of weapons the player has, we clamp it so it cannot exceed the maximum number of weapons the player has and it ensures ``weapon_change_number`` is ``0`` or more.

-Then we check to make sure we are not already changing weapons.
-If we are not, we then check to see if the weapon we want to change to is a new weapon and not the one we are currently using.
-If the weapon we're wanting to change to is a new weapon, we then set ``changing_weapon_name`` to the weapon at ``weapon_change_number`` and set ``changing_weapon`` to true.
+Then we check to make sure the player is not already changing weapons.
+If the player is not, we then check to see if the weapon the player wants to change to is a new weapon and not the weapon the player is currently using.
+If the weapon the player is wanting to change to is a new weapon, we then set ``changing_weapon_name`` to the weapon at ``weapon_change_number`` and set ``changing_weapon`` to true.

 For firing the weapon we first check to see if the ``fire`` action is pressed.
-Then we check to make sure we are not changing weapons.
+Then we check to make sure the player is not changing weapons.
 Next we get the weapon node for the current weapon.

-If the current weapon node does not equal null, and we are in it's ``IDLE_ANIM_NAME`` state, we set our animation to the current weapon's ``FIRE_ANIM_NAME``.
+If the current weapon node does not equal null, and the player is in it's ``IDLE_ANIM_NAME`` state, we set the player's animation to the current weapon's ``FIRE_ANIM_NAME``.

 _________